Tupperware parties. The OG of community marketing.

 d.
 Showcase member success stories – reward community members

 Highlight and celebrate community members’ achievements, whether it’s reaching a personal milestone or using your product in innovative ways.
 This encourages a sense of pride and inspires other members to become as engaged.
-Also, consider using badges and any relative insignia to the most active members or those members that offer the most value, according to your terms.
+Also, consider using badges and any related insignia for the most active members or those members who offer the most value, according to your terms.

 e.
 Offer exclusive perks & benefits